Hello Team Hunter!

 - Additional time is made up of a before and after discussions.

-- This course is all about 'entrepreneurial thinking' and demands action, leadership and accountability so please encourage the students to think for themselves - you are not there to simply do all the work for them!
+- This course is all about 'entrepreneurial thinking' and demands action, leadership and accountability so please encourage the students to think for themselves.

-After signing up, training materials, the schedule and meeting links will all be provided in advance of each session.
+After signing up, training materials, the schedule, links to the pitch-videos and meeting links will all be provided in advance of each session.
 There will also be a 15 minute briefing at the beginning of each lecture to help you feel comfortable with the activity at hand.